Scrivito/scrivito-neoletter-form-widgets/readme.md

 - "Hidden fields" tab
   - Hidden Fields: Customize hidden fields.
 - "Form submission" tab
   - Form ID: This ID identifies the form in Neoletter.
+The input field includes icons to generate a new ID and to restore the initial ID that was stored before opening the properties.
 - "Navigation area" tab (Content depends on form type i.e. single-step or multiple-steps)
   - Forward button text: Text for the forward button.
   - Backward button text: Text for the backward button.